Economy

 Textile

 The Indian textile industry is one of the largest of its kind in the world and the largest yarn producer.
-The industry's total output is valued at approx. Rs 1.6 trillion (exports account for roughly a third of total output) and provides employment to 15 million people.
-The recent withdrawal of the MFA quota system should strenghten India's position in the world textile marketplace.
-Some studies indicate India's share in textile exports will increase to 15 per cent from the present 3 per cent of global textile trade market.
-India exported USD 17.1 bn worth of textiles and clothing in 2005-06.
+The industry's total output is valued at approx. USD 180 billion (exports account for roughly a quarter of total output) in 2024/25 and provides direct employment to around 45 million people and a further 60 million jobs in allied sectors.
+India exported over USD 44 bn worth of textiles and clothing/handicrafts in 2021-22 accounting for approx. six per cent of overall global trade in textiles.
 The appreciation of the Indian rupee against the weakening US dollar has hit hard on many textile and apparel exporters facing fierce competition from other low-cost competing nations such as Bangladesh and China.
-Many of these companies have downsized export operations and laid off hundreds of thousands of employees.
+A 50 % tariff on Indian-made textiles enforced by the United States in Aug '25 could also have an adverse effect on apparel exports, among others, unless alternative markets are found or further tariff talks bring forth more favorable tariff rates.

 Express Textile